aylon11/one-click-deployment-urp-dev/README.md

 1. When deployment finishes, copy the app's URL

 1. Go back to your OAuth2 Credentials and add `<YOUR_URL>/oauth2callback` to 'Authorized redirect URIs'

+## Login

+1. Open your app's URL in the browser

+1. Go to 'Login' tab

+1. Enter your credentials and sign in with your Google account - Make sure to log-in with a user that has access to your ads account.

+1. You are all set!
+Go to 'Accounts' tab and see a list of all your accounts